complytime/creme-brulee/docs/complyctl-cursor.md

 # ComplyCtl Codebase Overview

-**ComplyCtl** (also known as ComplyTime) is a comprehensive compliance automation tool that leverages the **OSCAL (Open Security Controls Assessment Language)** standard to perform compliance assessment activities.
+**ComplyCtl** is a comprehensive compliance automation tool that leverages the **OSCAL (Open Security Controls Assessment Language)** standard to perform compliance assessment activities.
 It uses a plugin-based architecture to support different compliance scanning tools and frameworks.

 ## 🏗️ Architecture Overview